 Nadia Lombardero, the Chair of GOTC’s Rendezvous Planning Committee and the lead organizer of the 2022 Florida ‘Vous, took her BTCC class from Canopy Climbers in 2016.
 She took additional climbing classes in 2017 from Tree Climbing Colorado and traveled monthly to Atlanta to practice her newly acquired skills with the members of the Atlanta Tree Climbing Club.

 Initially introduced to climbing techniques by the “aerial arts” community through GCC Gainesville Circus Center , Nadia has always loved heights, trees, and the environment.
+She has an MS from the University of Florida and has worked as a chemist and toxicologist in the environmental field for many years.
 She found a fun loving community among tree climbers and decided that she wanted to give back by introducing people to the “art” of tree climbing.
 After training monthly for almost a year, she received her Tree Climbing Facilitator Certificate from Pathfinder Outdoor Education on November 3, 2018.

 Normer Adams began recreational tree climbing in 2013 after retiring as a state lobbyist for child welfare agencies.
 He is an active member of GOTC where he serves as Treasurer.
 He was introduced to cat in tree rescues by Peter Jenkins in 2017.
 Since then, rescuing cats has become an obsession.